Brain Tumors: Coping with Thinking and Memory Problems

 To improve thinking and reasoning skills, a therapist may ask you to find the key

 points in a paragraph.
 Or the therapist may ask you to review some facts and make

 To improve planning skills, a therapist may ask you to organize a set of instructions.

 Learning to use memory tools is another part of cognitive rehab.
-For example, someone
+For instance, someone

 who misses a lot of appointments can learn to use a detailed schedule or calendar.